nrfconnect/Asset-Tracker-Template/docs/modules/cloud.md

 - **CLOUD_SHADOW_RESPONSE**
   Returns shadow data or a shadow delta received from nRF Cloud.

-The message structure used by the cloud module is defined in `cloud_module.h`:
+The message structure used by the cloud module is defined in `cloud.h`:

 ```c
 struct cloud_msg {